saahyl-rafiq/gitproficiency_a/README.md

 	discussion: this tests the ability to see what commits are different between branches and also tests the ability to generate a patch file.
 Also, it shows what the diff looks like.

 5. Applying a patch file to a code base.
-	* apply the patch file to the master branch
+	* check out your test_branch branch
-	* check git status
+	* make a small commit to it
-	* review your changes and stage them
+	* generate a patch against the master branch.
+You will, ultimately, be applying this patch to the master branch
-	* commit but do not push the changes to the master branch's origin
+	* Apply the patch to the master branch (effectively making the master and test_branch the same).
+Be sure to "sign off" on the patch application process.

-	discussion: this tests the ability to apply a patch to a code base and then be able to stage and commit the changes
+	discussion: this tests the ability to apply a patch to a code base if whatever reason some one emails you a patch file.

 6. Amending a commit
 	* make a change in the code base and commit the change (do not push).